-Document Search Response (POST /v3/search
+Document Search Response (POST /v3/search)

-Response from client.search.documents()
+Response from client.search.documents() and client.search.execute():

 Document Result Fields